Combined Joint Operations from the Sea Center of Excellence

-The Combined Joint Operations from the Sea - Centre of Excellence (CJOS COE) is a multinational military Centre of Excellence located in Norfolk, Virginia, accredited by NATO.
-The current director is Vice Admiral Daniel Dwyer of the United States Navy and the current deputy director is Commodore Tom Guy of the British Royal Navy.
+The Combined Joint Operations from the Sea - Centre of Excellence (CJOS COE) is a multinational military unit located in Norfolk, Virginia, accredited by NATO.
+The current director is Vice Admiral Douglas G. Perry of the United States Navy and the current deputy director is Commodore Don Mackinnon of the British Royal Navy.
+It is independent from the NATO command structure, and is responsible for promoting best practices within the alliance and assisting with NATO's transformational goals focused on maritime-based joint operations.

 Overview

-CJOS COE is a pre-eminent, independent, multi-national source of innovative advice and expertise on all aspects of maritime operations, charged with developing and promoting maritime concepts and doctrine in order for NATO, Sponsoring Nations, Allies and other international partners and organizations to optimize the efficient delivery of Maritime Effect.
+CJOS COE is charged with developing and promoting maritime concepts and doctrine in order for NATO, Sponsoring Nations, Allies and other international partners and organizations to optimize the efficient delivery of Maritime Effect.

-Mission

-To support the Sponsoring Nations and NATO in improving their ability to conduct Allied combined joint operations from the sea in order to counter current and emerging maritime global security challenges.

-Vision

-Working closely with partners and stakeholders from international militaries, governments, non-governmental agencies, industry, and academic communities of interest, CJOS COE aims to be the Alliance's source of expertise in the conduct of combined and joint operations in the maritime environment.

 History

 The CJOS COE was established on May 31, 2006, by the signing of two Memoranda of Understanding (MOU):